franciscop/brownies/readme.md

 local.token = 42;        // Set it
 const t = local.token;   // Get it
-delete local.token;      // Remove it
+delete local.token;      // Del it
 ```

 You can also iterate them as expected with `Object.keys()`, `Object.values()`, `for(... in ...)` and `for (... of ...)`: